CUREd-Plus/cuRed/inst/extdata/README.md

 - `queries/` contains SQL queries used to process data as part of the pipeline.
 - `validation_rules/` contains metadata definitions used to verify the contents of input data sets
 - `patient_id_bridge.csv` is a sample, synthetic patient identifier bridge, to be used for code testing.
+- `codes/` contains txt files that store column names that need special attention from all data sources.

 # References